Getting Started with Rust

 #[tokio::main]async fn main() -> Result<(), Box<dyn std::error::Error>> { // Bearer token authentication (production) let token = std::env::var("EVS_TOKEN")?; let es = EvidentSource::connect_with_auth( "https://api.example.com:50051", Credentials::BearerToken(token), ).await?;

-// DevMode for local development (no auth required) let es = EvidentSource::connect("http://localhost:50051").await?;
+// DevMode for local development (no auth required) let es = EvidentSource::connect_to_server("http://localhost:50051").await?;

-// Create or connect to a database let db_name = "banking".to_string(); es.create_database(db_name.clone()).await.ok(); // Ignore if exists
+// Create or connect to a database let db_name = DatabaseName::new("banking")?; es.create_database(db_name.clone()).await.ok(); // Ignore if exists

-let conn = es.connect_database(db_name).await?;
+let conn = es.connect(&db_name).await?;

-println!("Connected to database at revision {}", conn.revision());
+println!("Connected to database at revision {}", conn.local_database().revision());

-// Execute a state change let db = conn.execute_state_change( "open-account", 1, serde_json::json!({ "accountId": "acct-001", "customerName": "Alice Smith", "initialDeposit": 1000.00 }), ).await?;
+// Execute a state change using builder pattern let db = conn .state_change("open-account", 1) .json(&serde_json::json!({ "accountId": "acct-001", "customerName": "Alice Smith", "initialDeposit": 1000.00 }))? .execute() .await?;

 println!("New revision: {}", db.revision());